Apple Pay For Business: Everything Merchants Need To Know

 How Apple Pay works for merchants

-On the merchant side, Apple Pay works via your point of sale and payment terminal.
+On the merchant side, Apple Pay works via your point-of-sale and payment terminal.
 To accept contactless payments from Apple devices, you need compatible POS equipment with NFC technology.

 How Apple Pay works for consumers